feature-hub/feature-hub/packages/history-service/README.md

 ```

 On the server, the integrator defines the server renderer with a request.
 The
-history service depends on the server renderer to obtain its request and use it
+History Service depends on the server renderer to obtain its request and use it
 for the initial history location:

 ```js